VennyA/crm-revops-analytics-/README.md

 **Limitations:**
 - Synthetic data may not capture all real-world CRM complexities
-- 45 customer records have no plan tier — $1.4M in ARR is unattributed
+- 45 customer records have no plan tier — $1.4M in ARR is unattributed for
-- Health scores may be understated due to data quality issues in underlying metrics
+- Health scores may be understated due to data quality issues in the metrics
 - All relationships are single-direction 1:Many.
 Deals and customers are independent branches off leads and do not connect directly to each other.